astridx/meinblog/sik/r/the-soundcloud-client-in-react-redux-flow/index.md

 ---
-title: "Flow: Type Checking with Flow in React + Redux"
+title: 'Flow: Type Checking with Flow in React + Redux'
-description: "The Flow: Type Checking with Flow in React + Redux tutorial will teach you how to use Flow in a React JS + Redux environment.
-JavaScript as dynamically typed.."
+description: 'The Flow: Type Checking with Flow in React + Redux tutorial will teach you how to use Flow in a React JS + Redux environment.
+JavaScript as dynamically typed..'
-date: "2016-06-21T13:50:46+02:00"
+date: '2016-06-21T13:50:46+02:00'
-categories: ["React", "Redux"]
+categories: ['React', 'Redux']
-keywords: ["redux flow"]
+keywords: ['redux flow']
-hashtags: ["#100DaysOfCode", "#ReactJs"]
+hashtags: ['#100DaysOfCode', '#ReactJs']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />